WilckerNeckel/sinc-point/README.md

 1. The times of each computer are sent to the server.
 2. The server calculates the clocks' and average time difference.
 3. Each computer receives a proportional adjustment for synchronization.

-# Bugs
-## In case of execution error, pay attention to the log and correct what is necessary.